brycewray/hugo-site/content/posts/2019/11/mixed-nuts-2019-11.md

 <hr />
 <br />

 And thus ends this edition of "Mixed nuts."
 We shall see if there are more to come down the line.
 I close with a statement I read long ago: "Any philosophy which can be put in a nutshell belongs there."
-I concede that such applies for these comments, too---and, for the most part, to everything else on this site.
+I concede that such applies for these comments, too --- and, for the most part, to everything else on this site.
 But I hope you found them worth a read.

 <br />